 - Blue and Gold Fleet: Pier 41 to Sausalito and Tiburon.

 - Golden Gate Ferry: Ferry Building (near the Bay Bridge) to Sausalito.

 If you want to tour the former prison on Alcatraz Island, don't let the advertisements fool you.
 You can see the island from many cruises, but if you want to set foot on it, there's only one choice: Alcatraz Cruises.
 They leave from Pier 33 near Fisherman's Wharf.
 Combine this tour with a visit to Angel Island on the same day for an "Island Hop."
 To ensure you get an Alcatraz tour when you want it, reserve at least one week in advance.

 Cruise to Angel Island

-Angel Island is sometimes called the Ellis Island of the West, but it's got more to see than the fascinating Immigration Station, and there are three ways to get there:
+Angel Island is sometimes called the Ellis Island of the West, but it's got more to see than the fascinating Immigration Station, and there are a couple ways to get there:

 - Red and White Fleet: Leaves from Pier 43 1/2 near Boudin's and Fisherman's Wharf.
 The cruise includes drinks and Italian-style appetizers.
 These sightseeing tours are available early April through early October only.